 Although the resource sector has led the charge on building positive business relationships with the Indigenous community, Kelly will showcase how other sectors of the economy are also embracing this business model.
 Ultimately, he demonstrates how economic resilience is a result of solid Indigenous partnerships—in regional, national, and global economies.

 The New ROI Discovering the Return on Investment in Indigenous Workplace Inclusion

-Today, there are more than 50 corporations aligned with the Aboriginal Human Resource Council’s (AHRC) Leadership Circle partner program.
+Today, there are more than 50 corporations aligned with Indigenous Works’s Leadership Circle partner program.
 In this keynote, Kelly J. Lendsay platforms how a wide range of companies within diverse sectors can create and maintain a competitive advantage—and increase their ROI—through Indigenous workplace inclusion.

 He shows how organizations can climb Indigenous Works’s seven-stage Inclusion Continuum to harness the power of a nine-point diagnostic framework, an analysis to review all competencies of an enterprise, including: investments & resources, organizational culture, and employee engagement.
 And he articulates how they can benchmark their inclusion efforts, accelerate their workplace performance, and create a new ROI—a return on investment, inclusion, and integrity.